MATLAB API tool

 Installation

-Clone the MATLAB helper package and add it to your MATLAB path:
+Clone the MATLAB helper package and add the root folder to your MATLAB path:

 git clone https://github.com/brainstem-org/brainstem_matlab_api_tools.git